 How Much Do Content Creators Make on Instagram?

-33. Here’s what brands typically pay for Instagram posts, broken down by creator tier:
+30. Here’s what brands typically pay for Instagram posts, broken down by creator tier:

-34. And what about mega influencers (500K+ followers)?
-Well, expect paying $10,000+ per post; they sit at the top tier of brand spend.
+31. And what about mega influencers (500K+ followers)?
+Well, expect to pay $10,000+ per post.
+They sit at the top tier of brand spend.
+And celebrity influencers can easily demand millions for a post, given their global reach.

-35. Want reach and revenue?
+32. Want reach and revenue?
 98% of creators say they’ve been paid for Reels.
 For TikTok videos, it’s 89.6%.
 Still strong, but not quite on Meta’s level.

 P.S.
 Want to go deeper into what’s driving real results on the platform?
 From ROI to Reels, we break it down in our full Instagram statistics report.